How COVID-19 is impacting digital transformation plans

 E-customer service and support

-We’ve all heard that contact centre call volumes have skyrocketed since COVID-19 hit, and some of us may have even experienced the multiple hour wait times.
+We’ve all heard that contact center call volumes have skyrocketed since COVID-19 hit, and some of us may have even experienced the multiple hour wait times.
 Airlines, healthcare providers, financial institutions, insurance companies, and more have all been heavily impacted by a demand in more customer support.

 Alberta HealthLink 811 for example, the province’s healthcare advice call centre, has experienced a 50% increase in call volume resulting in hours-long wait times for some people.